kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 I first met Erin Richmond NP for the first time, on June 30th, when I established care with Parkview Neurology.
 The Parkview Neurology appointment scheduler never scheduled me too see a Parkview neurologist.
 At that first appointment with Erin, I told her gabapentin and pregabalin "worsened my dry eye, made my eyes uncomfortable to the point that reading for pleasure, something I love, was nearly impossible" and "it made me stupid".
 That is the gist of what I said.
 So she then referred me to to Dr. Ausin, a Parkview Pain Management physician, to discuss whether a spinal stimulator was an option.
+I was thnakful
+I was being considered for another option (but not crazy about having wires and a battery pack installed in my back).
 She said some peripheral neuropathy patients had been helped by such a device (she didn't say how much).

 I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.